vitejs/vite/docs/guide/features.md

     name: WORKER_NAME
 ))
 ```
-and here is how it should be:
+Here is how to make it should be:
 ```javascript
 const worker = new Worker(new URL('./worker.js', import.meta.url), {
     type: 'module',